rfo909/CFT/doc/Reference.md

 /myTemplate
 ```

-Calling the myTemplate function from the interactive shell, produces the following result
+Calling the myTemplate function from the command line, produces the following result

 ```
 myTemplate